San Mateo County supervisors may ask for sheriff's resignation after report details allegations

 Tapia was released on bond and has been placed on administrative leave, the Sheriff's Office said.
 His case will be forwarded to the county District Attorney's Office for review.

-On Tuesday, the union along with the San Mateo County Organization of Sheriff's Sergeants condemned Tapia's arrest, saying it has "all the earmarks of whistleblower retaliation" in the wake of a report also released Tuesday by the county Board of Supervisors compiled by retired judge, LaDoris Cordell, that investigated complaints by the union against civilian chief of staff Victor Aenlle.
+On Tuesday, the union along with the San Mateo County Organization of Sheriff's Sergeants condemned Tapia's arrest, saying it has "all the earmarks of whistleblower retaliation" in the wake of the report released Tuesday by the county Board of Supervisors and compiled by retired judge, LaDoris Cordell, that investigated complaints by the union against civilian chief of staff Victor Aenlle.

 Tapia has been a vocal critic of the Sheriff's Office and its administration.